What is CMMS Used for? And How Does It Help Maintenance Management?

 Task Scheduling

-Task scheduling is an important use of CMMS software, every piece of equipment and asset needs preventive maintenance at a particular period.
+Every piece of equipment and asset needs preventive maintenance at a particular period.
 The PM is a task scheduled priorly to balancing the work order.
-Using a CMMS for predictive maintenance acts as a calendar for maintenance tasks.
-The system will send reminders to the appropriate technicians about the work schedule.
+It acts as a calendar for equipment and asset care tasks.
+The application tool will send reminders to the appropriate technicians about the work schedule.

 Auditing